pfusik/xasm/README.md

     do_line
         ldy     #39
         mva:rpl pattern,y (ptr),y-
         lda     #40
         add:sta ptr
         scc:inc ptr+1
         dex:bne do_line

-xasm syntax is based on 1990's Quick Assembler.
+xasm syntax is an extension of Quick Assembler's (created in 1991 for Atari 8-bit).
-Write accumulator shifts as in `asl @`.
+Accumulator shifts should be written as in `asl @`.
 Whitespace is important: it is required before the instruction and disallowed in the operands, because it separates a comment from the operand, e.g.